 - 1. Did the student select at least 1⁄2 cup fruit or vegetable? - 2.
 Did the student select at least 2 additional meal components meeting at least the minimum amount required by the meal pattern for the grade group at lunch or 2 additional items as designated by the menu planner at breakfast?

 Offer vs. Serve Breakfast Meals

-At least four items from the three required components must be offered daily, and students must select three or more items, one of which must be at least 1⁄2 cup of the fruit component.
+At least four items must be offered daily, and students must select three items, one of which must least 1⁄2 cup fruit component.